Leading in Tech, week 5

 Case 2: the laws in tension

-• Empowerment: "I can do it faster myself" is the anti-law, and this EM is doing exactly that
+• Empowerment: "I can do it faster myself" is the anti-law, and this lead is doing exactly that

 • Priorities: absorbing everything means deciding nothing